FAQ

 Section titled “Getting Started”What are the system requirements?

-Section titled “What are the system requirements?”- Runtime: Java 17
+Section titled “What are the system requirements?”Local (development) — see Quick Start

 How do I get started?